Lab members

 Narender Kumar

-Narender received his Master degree in Biotechnology from JNU, New Delhi.
+Narender joined us in July 2023.
+He received his Master degree in Biotechnology from JNU, New Delhi.
 He then joined the lab of Dr. S Kumaran at CSIR-Institute of Microbial Technology, Chandigarh to pursue his doctoral research in the field of quantitative and structural biology.
 Here he pursued structural studies on the effector, regulator proteins, and multi-enzyme complexes that have become attractive targets for designing new drug molecules using X-ray crystallography and other biophysical techniques.

 He joined the lab of Dr. AJ te Velthuis to study the replication complex of the influenza virus using cryo-electron microscopy.
 Outside the lab he enjoys playing various games like cricket, badminton, volleyball, traveling, and trekking.